 Explore it on Goodreads or Amazon.

-Other books by this author include Irish Hearts, Montana Sky, Carnal Innocence, Playing the Odds, Second Nature, One Summer, Nora Robert, Serena * Caine, Daniel * Ian, Rebellion, Alan * Grant, The Witness, The Search, Time and Again, Shadow Spell, Blood Magick, The Next Always, The Perfect Hope, Irish Rebel
+Other books by this author which I have reviewed include Irish Hearts, Montana Sky, Carnal Innocence, Playing the Odds, Second Nature, One Summer, Nora Robert, Serena * Caine, Daniel * Ian, Rebellion, Alan * Grant, The Witness, The Search, Time and Again, Shadow Spell, Blood Magick, The Next Always, The Perfect Hope, Irish Rebel

 Second in The Inn Boonsboro Trilogy cozy romance series and revolving around the three Montgomery brothers.
 The couple focus is on Avery MacTavish and Owen Montgomery.